earlew/mywebsite-hugo/content/project/southern-ocean-gyres/index.md

 **Collaborators**: Andrew Thompson, Andrew Stewart, Shantong Sun

-### Subpolar gyres and their role in the overturning circulation of the Southern Ocean

 <figure>
 <img src="/img/temp_map.jpg" width="500" height="500" align="middle" alt="A schematic illustrating the discharge of subglacial meltwater into the ocean.">